hal-nl/opendds/TestVehicle/README.md

    TAO (141227|141227) - Initializing the orb-specific services
 ```

-Now run three vehicles by issueing the following commands in a separate terminal:
+Now run three vehicles by issuing the following commands in a separate terminal:

 > `./TestVehicle.bash --name=A`
 > `./TestVehicle.bash --name=B`